Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - `A` finite set of actions
 - `P` state transition probability matrix `P(s'|s,a)`
 - `R` reward function, `R(s,a) = E[r|s,a]`
 - `γ` discount factor `0 <= γ <= 1`, evaluates how much i care about future rewards w.r.t. present ones.
-It represents our time horizon
+It represents our time horizon.
   - `γ = 1` rewards in the future have same value as today
   - `γ = 0` only look at immediate reward
 - `μ` set of initial probabilities, `μ_0,i = P(X_0 = i) for all i`